-Students who have passed the 2021 Panhellenic Exams with honours (over 15,000 points) will be awarded scholarships of 10,000€ through the programme 'Samos supports its students', based on their order of entry and depending on the available resources.
+Students who have passed the 2022 Panhellenic Exams from General Lyceum, with honours (over 15,000 points), will be awarded 3 scholarships of $10,000 \in$ through the programme "Samos supports its students", based on their order of entry.
 The scholarship will be offered in parts and proportionally every year, provided that, by the September examination period, the holder will have successfully passed courses of the previous academic year with a total of at least 45 ECTS and with an average score of at least 7.